MystenLabs/sui-stack-messaging-sdk/Setup.md

 ## Configuration Options

-- `network`: "testnet" | "mainnet" - Uses predefined package configs
+- `network`: `testnet` | `mainnet` - Uses predefined package configurations
-- `packageConfig`: Custom package configuration (overrides network)
-  // Alternatively you can provide your own managed instance of a @mysten/seal/SessionKey
+- `packageConfig`: Custom package configuration.
+Overrides the network option.
+You can also provide a managed instance of a `@mysten/seal/SessionKey`.
-- `sessionKeyConfig`: Required for encryption/decryption
+- `sessionKeyConfig`: Required for encryption and decryption
   - `address`: User's Sui address
-  - `ttlMin`: Session key time-to-live in minutes
+  - `ttlMin`: Time-to-live for the session key, in minutes
   - `signer`: Optional Signer for session key operations
-- `storage`: Optional custom storage adapter (defaults to WalrusStorageAdapter)
+- `storage`: Optional custom storage adapter (defaults to `WalrusStorageAdapter`)
-  - If not provided and WalrusClient is available, uses WalrusStorageAdapter
+  - If not provided and `WalrusClient` is available, the SDK uses `WalrusStorageAdapter`
-  - If not provided and WalrusClient is not available, you must provide a custom storage adapter
+  - If not provided and `WalrusClient` is not available, you must provide a custom storage adapter
-  - Custom storage adapters must implement the `StorageAdapter` interface
+  - Custom storage adapter must implement the `StorageAdapter` interface

 [Back to table of contents](#table-of-contents)